 Back last year when Christian was about 4 months old, we visited plastics for a follow up to a CT Scan.
 The scan was just to double check a surgery closure from his surgery the previous month and ensure that it wasn't infected under the skin next to his absent skull (I don't think I even have to explain why that sounds dangerous).
 So when we went to the doctor to hear the results of the CT, the doctor begins to tell me that Christian has Craniosynotosis, a fairly rare birth defect that has NOTHING to do with his very rare cleft (red flag number 1- what are the chances he has two totally unrelated and very rare birth defects?
 Should I be playing the lottery?) and that we needed to do surgery or his head would begin to grow funny (red flag number 2 - shouldn't his head be growing funny now if he already has it?)
 AND we had to do the surgery in the next three months or Christian would have brain damage (red flag number 3 - so in the next 3 months he's going to go from a perfectly cognitively functioning infant to brain damaged?).
 He then begin to explain that the procedure to correct this included cutting open Christian's skull from ear to ear, moving the skull to where it should be, and reattaching it with metal screws and wires, some of which he would have for the rest of his life.
 A neurosurgeon would be joining in the operation because this was a neurosurgery (red flag number 4 - shouldn't we have a neurosurgeon look at Christian before we actually do the surgery?).
 He said we would wait a few more months and check it again, because he wasn't completely sure.
 So we went back 2 or 3 months later.
 The doctor walked him, pulled up the old CT scans from a few months ago, gave them a 20 second look over, walked over to Christian and ran his hands over Christian's head for about 10 seconds and said "Yeah, he definitely has craniosynotosis.
 He needs the surgery.
 (Red flag number 5 - What's changed in the last 2/3 months?
 Nothing.
 He looked at the exact same CT scan.)

 So I told him that I wanted to wait, and left it at that.
-I immediately began calling other places outside of the Vanderbilt network to get a second opinion.
+I immediately began calling other places outside of the our network to get a second opinion.
 The only place I had any luck with was UT Medical Group in Memphis, Tennessee.
 They host a monthly craniofacial clinic that is free for families.
 A group of doctors give free consults for these little patients.
 I was so thrilled to have found this!
 Memphis was only a 3 or 4 hour drive, so we did it gladly.
 The panel of 5 doctors looked at Christian's CT scans, gave him an exam, and asked lots of questions.
 They all agreed that Christian does NOT have craniosynotosis.
-They also told me that they know the doctor we were seeing at Vanderbilt, and they had no idea why he would make such a diagnosis.
+They also told me that they know the doctor we were seeing, and they disagreed with the diagnosis.
 Regardless, there was no way they would allow Christian to undergo craniosynotosis surgery, and I was not about to let him either!

 I was so so so relieved!
 I came out of that office dancing, literally!
 I called everyone who cared to let them know!
-When we brought that information back to the doctor at Vanderbilt, he refused to back down off of his diagnosis, or even pull in another doctor for an opinion, and so we were back where we started.
+When we brought that information back to Christian's doctor, he refused to back down off of his diagnosis, or even pull in another doctor for an opinion, and so we were back where we started.

 Have I mentioned yet why this surgery is such a big deal?
 The surgery involves making an incision from one ear to the other, opening up the skull, moving it to where it should be and reattaching it with metal screws and wires, some of which will dissolve, and some that will stay in the skull for the remainder of the person's life.
 Around 8 hours in surgery, and up to a week or more in the hospital.
 This is serious.
 You may know Delilah, one of Christian's partners in crime from Facebook.
 She has undergone craniosynotosis, and so has her mom.
 And they will also tell you, it's no joke.

 Yeah.
 This was a big deal.
 So there I was.
 Stuck.
 Do I go ahead and let him have the surgery even though I'm not sure, and risk having him undergo it unnecessarily, or do I hold off and risk him actually having it and causing brain damage?
 I was sick for months trying to make this decision.
-In the meantime, I didn't go back to the doctor at Vanderbilt.
+In the meantime, I didn't go back to Christian's doctor.
 I didn't really have a plan, but I knew that for the moment, I couldn't take Christian back there.

 So I say all that to say that I was actively looking for a hospital to take Christian to for his surgeries.